Open Enrollment & Chapter 220

 Parents must submit application to Department of Public Instruction website here.
 You may apply to up to three different nonresident school districts during application period.
 Generally, this begins the first Monday of February and continues through the end of April.
 Parents must complete an application for each child.
 Late or early applications will not be accepted for any reason.
 The application period is for seats available for the next school year.

-Paper application forms may be obtained after December 15 from the Department of Public Instruction website here, but the portal to apply on-line will only be open during the application period.
+Paper application forms may be obtained in mid December from the Department of Public Instruction website here, but the portal to apply on-line will only be open during the application period.

 Can an application be rejected?